Research Interests

 Research-driven Discovery

-I am a neuroscience Ph.D. student at Washington University in St. Louis, a joint doctoral researcher in the Brain Dynamics and Control Lab (Electrical and Systems Engineering) and the Papouin Lab (Neuroscience).
+I am a neuroscience Ph.D. student at Washington University in St. Louis, a joint doctoral researcher in the Brain Dynamics and Control Lab (Electrical and Systems Engineering) and the Papouin Lab (Neuroscience), led by ShiNung Ching and Thomas Papouin respectively.
 My interests lie in computational neuroscience, astrocyte biology, and machine learning.

-I am also pursuing advanced training in applied and computational mathematics, with interests spanning optimization, probabilistic modeling, and deep learning.
+I am also pursuing advanced training in Computer Science, with interests spanning machine learning, deep learning, and natural langauage processing.

 Research and Education